BSC-Sniper/premium-bsc-sniper/README.md

     * ApeSwap
     * BiSwap
     * BabySwap
-    * Any Swap on BSC that has router/factory contracts.
+    * Any DEX on BSC that has router/factory contracts.
   * Sell after Buy (if you want)
   * Sell all (sell all your tokens from one contract).
   * Technical Support